 Acupuncture for the Menopause

 For many women, the thought of the menopause conjures up fear of mood swings, hot flushes and ageing.
 Ageing is inevitable but the others don’t have to be.
-Jackie has experience of treating hot flushes (or hot flashes as they are sometimes known) and has been very successful in reducing their frequency and intensity.
+I have experience of treating hot flushes (or hot flashes as they are sometimes known) and has been very successful in reducing their frequency and intensity.
 Chinese Medicine sees night sweats as being particularly detrimental as they deprive the body of important fluids and can accelerate ageing.
-For more information please read Jackie’s blog.
+For more information please read my blog.

 Combining acupuncture and nutrition therapy can make an enormous difference to menopausal symptoms and women’s health in general.
 Please read our Bridge to Health special offer.

 Polycystic Ovarian Syndrome, as the name suggests, is when multiple cysts grow on the ovaries.
 The exact cause is unknown but it can run in families and may be related to hormones.
 With PCOS, the ovaries create an abundance of follicles each month without producing an egg.
 This disruption in ovulation makes PCOS the most common cause of infertility among women.

 - Weight gain

 - Increased body hair

 - Failure to ovulate